AdamRuddGH/wordpress-backup/README.md

  [1]: https://www.docker.com/

-## Setting up a clean wordpress environment from scratch with Backups
+## Setting up a clean wordpress environment from scratch with backup functionality

 **Use case**
 - [x] You're about to spin up a docker container for local development and want a simple backup service